Large-scale exponential correlations of nonaffine elastic response of strongly disordered materials: Introduction

 In a perfectly ordered structure, such as Bravais lattices, a uniform macroscopic deformation leads to an affine displacement, with the displacement of each atom proportional to its position.
 In this case, the forces acting on a single atom from its nearest neighbors can cancel each other out due to symmetry, and there are no resulting local forces, only macroscopic ones~\cite{Zaccone-network-disorder-nonaffine-2011}.
-In contrast, in a disordered structure, there are non-zero local forces acting on each atom, causing additional local displacements called non-affine~\cite{Alexander-amorphous-solids-their-1998, Lemaitre-sum-rules-quasistatic-2006, Zaccone-network-disorder-nonaffine-2011}.
-The presence of non-affine displacements was observed in a wide range of amorphous materials: metallic glasses~\cite{Jana-correlations-nonaffine-displacements-2019}, polymer hydrogels~\cite{Wen-nonaffine-deformations-polymer-2012}, supercooled liquids~\cite{DelGado-nonaffine-deformation-inherent-2008}, Lennard-Jones glasses~\cite{Goldenberg-particle-displacements-elastic-2007}, silica glass~\cite{Leonforte-inhomogeneous-elastic-response-2006}.
-It has been shown that non-affine deformations are responsible for viscoelasticity~\cite{Lemaitre-sum-rules-quasistatic-2006} and internal damping~\cite{Damart-theory-harmonic-dissipation-2017} of amorphous solids.
-The suppression of non-affine displacements leads to an enhancement of the local elastic moduli around nanoparticles of the host amorphous medium~\cite{Beltukov-local-elastic-properties-2022,Conyuh-effective-elastic-moduli-2023}.
+In contrast, in a disordered structure, there are nonzero local forces acting on each atom, causing additional local displacements called nonaffine~\cite{Alexander-amorphous-solids-their-1998, Lemaitre-sum-rules-quasistatic-2006, Zaccone-network-disorder-nonaffine-2011}.
+The presence of nonaffine displacements has been observed in a wide range of amorphous materials: metallic glasses~\cite{Jana-correlations-nonaffine-displacements-2019}, polymer hydrogels~\cite{Wen-nonaffine-deformations-polymer-2012}, supercooled liquids~\cite{DelGado-nonaffine-deformation-inherent-2008}, Lennard-Jones glasses~\cite{Goldenberg-particle-displacements-elastic-2007}, silica glass~\cite{Leonforte-inhomogeneous-elastic-response-2006}.
+It has been shown that nonaffine deformations are responsible for viscoelasticity~\cite{Lemaitre-sum-rules-quasistatic-2006}, internal damping~\cite{Damart-theory-harmonic-dissipation-2017}, and sound attenuation~\cite{Szamel-microscopic-analysis-sound-2022, Szamel-sound-attenuation-glasses-2025} in amorphous solids.
+The suppression of nonaffine displacements leads to an enhancement of the local elastic moduli around nanoparticles of the host amorphous medium~\cite{Beltukov-local-elastic-properties-2022,Conyuh-effective-elastic-moduli-2023}.

-The theoretical description of non-affine displacements is significantly complicated by the fact that continuum elasticity theory is not applicable at scales where non-affine deformations play a significant role~\cite{Tanguy-continuum-limit-amorphous-2002}.
-As a result, the heterogeneity length scale $\xi$ can be introduced, which separates large scales, where the continuum theory of elasticity applies, and microscopic scales with significant non-affine deformations.
+The theoretical description of nonaffine displacements is significantly complicated by the fact that continuum elasticity theory is not applicable at scales where nonaffine deformations play a significant role~\cite{Tanguy-continuum-limit-amorphous-2002}.
+As a result, the heterogeneity length scale $ξ$ can be introduced, which separates large scales, where the continuum theory of elasticity applies, and microscopic scales with significant nonaffine deformations.
 The heterogeneity length scale depends on the strength of the disorder in the system and can be up to tens of interatomic distances~\cite{Leonforte-continuum-limit-amorphous-2005}.